Bru-sic/week_01_homework/README.md

     * A decline in cash transactions in favour of digital

 * *What are the other major companies in this domain?*
-   Other blockchain platform companies include[^Gartner]:
+   Some examples, amongst the many blockchain platform companies, include[^Gartner]:
    * IBM Blockchain
    * Ethereum
    * Stellar